Farmer

 It is similar to fair trade in that ethical sourcing ensures that all laborers within a global supply chain earn a fair wage for their labor.
 Ethical sourcing also looks at safety, working conditions, and all environmental health issues.

-Ethical sourcing also ensures that companies or organizations follow and adhere to codes of conduct to ensure that workers’ rights are respected, and this would include all laborers throughout the supply chain.
+Ethical sourcing also ensures that companies or organizations follow and adhere to codes of conduct to provide workers’ rights are respected, including all laborers throughout the supply chain.

 Listen To Our Podcast Fair Trade And Ethical Sourcing Explained below or by clicking here.